RahulSChand/llama2.c-for-dummies/README.md

 Code has 3 parts, structs, functions & read logic in `main()` we will take a look at structs first, then go to main() and then cover each function.

+**PS: The code might be different in repo since as gets newer commits.** But 99% of the logic should remain the same :)

 ### Part 1: Structs